Who's Behind Listverse?

 The shaka sign is made with the pinky finger and thumb pointing upward while the other fingers rest on the palm.
 It is popular in Hawaii where it is often accompanied with the greeting “Shaka, brah!”
 It means everything from hello to goodbye, thank you, hang loose, right on, no need to rush, and everything is all right.

 The origin of the shaka sign is disputed.
-Two stories attribute its start to a Hawaiian called Hamana Kalili.
+Two stories attribute its start to a Hawaiian named Hamana Kalili.
 Although both versions agree that Kalili had lost three fingers on his right hand, one claims that he unwittingly created the gesture when he used his right hand to bless a person.

 The second version states that Kalili started the gesture when he used the hand to ward off children trying to jump on trains.
 Other sources say that the gesture was first used by a surfer who had three fingers bitten off by a shark.